Twitter verification: Controversy

+On June 21, 2014, actor William Shatner raised an issue with several Engadget editorial staff and their verification status on Twitter.
+Besides the site's social media editor, John Colucci, Shatner also targeted several junior members of the staff for being "nobodies", unlike some of his actor colleagues who did not bear such distinction.
+Shatner claimed Colucci and the team were bullying him when giving a text interview to Mashable.
+Over a month later, Shatner continued to discuss the issue on his Tumblr page, to which Engadget replied by defending its team and discussing the controversy surrounding the social media verification.

-Twitter's practice and process for verifying accounts came under scrutiny in 2017 after the company verified the account of white supremacist and far-right political activist, Jason Kessler.
+Twitter's practice and process for verifying accounts came under scrutiny again in 2017 after the company verified the account of white supremacist and far-right political activist, Jason Kessler.
 Many who criticized Twitter's decision to verify Kessler's account saw this as a political act on the company's behalf.
 In response, Twitter put its verification process on hold.
 The company tweeted, "Verification was meant to authenticate identity & voice but it is interpreted as an endorsement or an indicator of importance.
 We recognize that we have created this confusion and need to resolve it.
 We have paused all general verifications while we work and will report back soon."

 As of November 2017, Twitter continued to deny verification of Julian Assange's account following his requests.